 We rely on outsourcing arrangements for some of our activities, including manufacturing, preclinical and clinical research, data collection and analysis, and electronic submission of regulatory filings.
-We may have limited control over these third parties and we cannot guarantee that they will perform their obligations in an effective and timely manner.
+We may have limited control over these third parties and we cannot guarantee that they will perform their limited if our future collaborators decrease or fail to increase development or commercialization personnel with the requisite scientific expertise or limited cash resources, or the belief that other obligations in an effective and timely manner.
 Our reliance on third parties, including third-party CROs and CMOs entails risks including, but not limited to: